-CLOSING ACCOUNTS AND CANCELLING ACCESS FACILITIES
+CLOSING ACCOUNTS, CANCELLING ACCESS FACILITIES & BLOCKING ACCESS OR TRANSACTIONS

-You can close the Central West Credit Union Account and Access Facility at any time.
+You can close the Account and Access Facility at any time.
 However, you will have to surrender your cheque book and any access card at the time.
-We may defer closure and withhold sufficient funds to cover payment of outstanding cheque, EFT transactions and fees, if applicable.
+We may defer closure and withhold sufficient funds to cover payment of outstanding cheque, electronic transactions and fees, if applicable.